 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses.
-We do not currently have the infrastructure for the sale, marketing, manufacture or distribution of any products.
+We do not have a sales, marketing, manufacture or distribution infrastructure for a pharmaceutical product.
 To develop a commercial infrastructure, we will have to invest financial and management resources, some of which would have to be deployed prior to having any certainty of marketing approval.

-Our existing cash and cash equivalents and marketable securities as of June 30, 2016, will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials, in which we enrolled the first patient in June 2016.
-In addition, as of June 30, 2016, we had \$9.8 million prepayments of research and development expenses related to our amended drug supply agreement with Ikaria and the clinical research organization we have partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH.
+We had cash and cash equivalents of \$3.9 million and marketable securities of \$7.2 million as of September 30, 2016.
+Our existing cash and cash equivalents and marketable securities as of September 30, 2016, will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials, in which we enrolled the first patient in June 2016.
+As of September 30, 2016, we had \$8.6 million prepayments of research and development expenses related to our amended drug supply agreement with Ikaria and the clinical research organization we have partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH.
+The corresponding prepayments balance as of December 31, 2015 was \$11.3 million.

 On May 27, 2016, we entered into an At Market Issuance Sales Agreement, or Sales Agreement, with FBR Capital Markets & Co. and MLV & Co.
 LLC, or the Distribution Agents, pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$5.7 million through the Distribution Agents.
 Any sales of shares of our common stock pursuant to the Sales Agreement, or the ATM Offering, will be made under our effective shelf registration statement on Form S-3 and the related prospectus supplement.
-As of June 30, 2016, we have sold 293,927 shares for gross and net proceeds of \$0.7 million and \$0.5 million, respectively.
-Subsequently, during July 2016, we received an additional \$1.5 million in gross and net proceeds from sales of 678,697 shares of our common stock pursuant to the ATM Offering.
+As of September 30, 2016, we have sold 973,024 shares for gross and net proceeds of \$2.2 million and \$2.0 million, respectively.